-- Always keep a firm grip on the handlebars with both hands. - DO NOT back up if there is a possibility you or a bystander could become trapped between the machine and an immovable object or barrier. - Always look behind and down before backing up to be sure of a clear path - Always look behind and up before backing up to be sure the path is clear of low hanging obstacles such as tree branches, clothes lines, and low doorways. - Use extra caution backing up when in an enclosed area. - Backup slowly, until you become familiar with how the machine handles. - Never coast backwards.
-Instead back up under power and in Reverse Gear with the Throttle /Clutch engaged using the brakes as necessary. - Use extra caution backing from an awkward location or position. - · Keep both feet firmly on the footpads whenever possible. - Backing up while in the walking position is hazardous and in most cases can and should be avoided.
-However, when backing up from the walking position is unavoidable (such as when unloading the machine from a trailer), use extreme caution.
+- Always keep a firm grip on the handlebars with both hands. - DO NOT back up if there is a possibility you or a bystander could become trapped between the machine and an immovable object or barrier. - Always look behind and down before backing up to be sure of a clear path. - Always look behind and up before backing up to be sure the path is clear of low hanging obstacles such as tree branches, clothes lines, and low doorways. - Use extra caution backing up when in an enclosed area. - Backup slowly, until you become familiar with how the machine handles. - Never coast backwards.
+Instead back up under power and in REVERSE GEAR with the Throttle/Clutch engaged using the brakes as necessary. - Use extra caution backing from an awkward location or position. - · Keep both feet firmly on the footpads whenever possible. - Backing up while in the walking position is hazardous and in most cases can and should be avoided.
+However, when backing up from the walking position is unavoidable (such as when unloading the machine from a trailer), use extreme caution - DO NOT back up if there is any possibility that you could lose your footing or become trapped between the machine and an